EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 ~~~~
 {: #ampmulti_n title='Amplification attack using observe' artwork-align="center"}

-By registering the same client several times, the bandwith can be increased.
+By registering the same client several times, the bandwidth can be increased.
 An amplification attack using several observe registrations is illustrated in
 {{ampmulti_nk}}.
 If the attacker registers the same client k times, each
-notification will results in k responses to the same client.
+notification results in k responses to the same client.
 If each response
 is a times larger than the request, and the server sends n notifications,
 the amplification factor is still a * n.